vsavkin/large-monorepo/README.md

 ### Does this performance difference matter in practice?

-The cache restoration Turborepo provides might be fast enough for a lot of repos (3 seconds is still plenty fast).
+The cache restoration Turborepo (or Lage) provides is likely to be fast enough for a lot of repos (it's plenty fast).
 What matters for larger repos like this one is the ability to distribute any command across say 50 machines while preserving the dev ergonomics of running it on a single machine.
 Nx can do it.
 Bazel can do it (which Nx borrows some ideas from).
 Turbo can't.
 This is where the perf gains are for larger repos.
+See [this benchmark](https://github.com/vsavkin/interstellar) to learn more.

 ## Dev ergonomics & Staying out of your way